-Snails could be among the deadliest animals if you look at the official number of people who die each year because of them!
-According to an infographic released by Bill Gates, animals like sharks kill about 10 people a year, lions 100 and crocodiles 1,000, despite having among the most fearsome reputations.
-However, freshwater snails are responsible for thousands of deaths every year through a disease called schistosomiasis.
-Snails may also carry thousands of “rat lungworms” which can cause meningitis if ingested by humans.1 2
+As it turns out, snails could be among the deadliest animals if you look at the official number of people who die each year because of them!
+According to an infographic released by Bill Gates, animals like sharks kill about 10 people a year, lions 100 and crocodiles 1,000, despite having some of the most fearsome reputations.
+So if you’re wondering whether you should opt for a side of snails for dinner or pet one on your next trip, we’ve listed out a few health risks you should consider first.1 2

-Schistosomiasis is an acute and chronic disease caused by parasitic worms.
+Schistosomiasis is an acute and chronic disease caused by parasitic worms called schistosomes.
 The parasites that cause schistosomiasis live in certain types of freshwater snails.
 The infectious form of the parasite, known as cercariae, emerges from the snail, hence contaminating water.

-Schistosomiasis is transmitted by contact with contaminated fresh water (lakes and ponds, rivers, dams) inhabited by snails carrying the parasite.
+Schistosomiasis is transmitted through contact with contaminated fresh water (lakes and ponds, rivers, dams) inhabited by snails carrying the parasite.
 Swimming, bathing, fishing, and even domestic chores such as laundry and herding livestock can put people at risk of contracting the disease.
+Needless to say, you’re also likely to contract the condition if you consume freshwater snails.

 Among human diseases caused by parasites, schistosomiasis ranks second behind malaria in terms of its social, economic, and public health impact in tropical and subtropical regions of the world.
 Worldwide, more than 700 million people are at risk of infection and more than 207 million people are infected.3 4